sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 ---

 *Abstract:*
-This article introduces our IP core library called [PoC][poc], a free and open-source library of vendor-independent IP cores, maintained by the **Chair for VLSI Design, Diagnostics and Architecture** at **Technische Universität Dresden**, Germany.
+This article introduces our IP core library called [**PoC**][poc], a free and open-source library of vendor-independent IP cores, maintained by the [**Chair for VLSI Design, Diagnostics and Architecture**][vlsi] - **Prof. Dr.-Ing. habil.
+Rainer
-We present the development of our IP core library, the Python-based infrastructure in the background and how we improved PoC's VHDL source files with help of Sigasi Studio.
+G. Spallek** - **Institute of Computer Engineering**, **Faculty of Computer Science**, [**Technische Universität Dresden**][tud], **Germany**.
+We present the development of our IP core library, the Python-based infrastructure in the background and how we improved PoC's VHDL source files with the help of Sigasi Studio.

 # PoC - A Pile of Cores

 ### The Way to Git and Open Source
-In the past years, a lot of "IP cores" were developed at the chair of VLSI design.
-This lose set of HDL designs was gathered in an old-fashioned CVS repository and grow over the years to a collection of basic HDL implementations like ALUs, FIFOs, UARTs or RAM controllers.
-For their final projects (bachelor, master, diploma thesis) students got access to PoC, so they could focus more on their main tasks than wasting time in developing and testing basic IP implementations from scratch.
+In the past years, the chair of VLSI design developed a lot of "IP cores".
+So Thomas B. Preußer and Martin Zabel, originated a
+CVS repository called *PoC* to gather this lose set of HDL designs.
+The repository grow over the years to a collection of basic
+HDL implementations like ALUs, FIFOs, UARTs or RAM controllers.
+For their final projects (bachelor, master, diploma thesis), students got access to PoC, so they could focus more on their main tasks than wasting time in developing and testing basic IP core implementations from scratch.
 But the library was initially for internal and educational use only.

 As a university chair for VLSI design, we have a wide range of different FPGA prototyping boards from various vendors and device families as well as generations.
 So most of the IP cores were developed for both major FPGA vendor platforms and